Cherreads

 "I guess so."
 She didn't really mind riding with him, but a carriage wasn't a bad idea either.
 It would save her from the heart attacks caused by having Ruhan's face so close to hers.

 Ruhan hesitated.
-"We should leave for the capital soon—"
+"We should leave for the capital soon."

 But Xiao Zhi was already leaning forward, eyes sparkling.
 "A festival?
 With lanterns and dancing?"

 The mayor chuckled.
 "And fireworks that light up the whole night sky!"
+He said enthusiastically.

 She turned those pleading eyes on Ruhan.
 "Please?
 Just one night.
 We've had enough sand and snakes, haven't we?"